 Module 6: Implementing OCAP® at the Community Level

 Module 6 clarifies key OCAP® terms and definitions and describes activities that can be undertaken by First Nations communities to implement OCAP® principles.

 Module 7 looks ahead to the development of criteria that can be used to verify that projects comply fully with OCAP® principles.

 The Pre-Test Review brings together the Key Points Summaries from all of the Learning Modules.
 As Final Test questions are based on the key points, this is a good place to do a quick review before taking the test.

 Ten True or False questions drawn from a pool of 20 questions test your understanding of key points presented throughout the course.
 Get at least 8 of them right and you will earn a Statement of Achievement confirming that you have completed the course successfully.

 If you fall a bit short on your first try, simply try the test again.
 Each Module should take on average 40 minutes to complete and there are 7 Learning Modules.
 The total time should take you about 6 hours to complete the course.
-You will have three months to complete this course, should you require additional time to complete the course please contact us at email@example.com
+You will have three months to complete this course, based on the date of your registration.
+If you require additional time to complete the course, please contact us at firstname.lastname@example.org.